 The start of the Phil Johnson Ballfields came through an earlier sale of one of the parcels in 2001.
 In the late 2010s, CEMEX arranged to transfer its remaining acres to the city as it closed this plant.
 The company had almost 60 acres fronting Sievers-Duecy Boulevard, plus 35 at the north corner.

-The residential neighborhood built up around the plant as it sold unneeded land; it had a much larger footprint when it opened in 1939.
+The residential neighborhood was built up around the plant as it sold unneeded land; it had a much larger footprint when it opened in 1939.